Mayedl10/MindVomit/README.md

 # MindVomit
 A minimalistic interpreted programming language, inspired by BrainFuck.
-It doesn't need fancy stuff like functions or loops!
+It doesn't need fancy stuff like functions or classes!

-this language is based on an array with 32768 "slots".
+This language is based on an array with 32768 "slots".
 Each is "0" by default and can have a maximum value of "255".
 There is also a "pointer" that indicates your position in the array.
 By default it is at position "0".

 Operators:
   - ">" Moves the pointer one slot to the right.